 Even when it comes to financial help for the self-employed, there are little nuggets like the Uniform Tax Rebate, which reimburses you for uniform use or if you use tools as part of your business.
 In fact, there is so much help out there for people, it’s just not that well communicated.

-You never know what information is there until you have spoken to someone who has been there before you, which is why constant research and keeping your ear to the ground becomes part of your drive to improve the business.
+You never know what information is there until you have spoken to someone who has been there before you.
+That is why constant research and keeping your ear to the ground becomes part of your drive to improve the business.

 They say you can’t put a price on freedom.
-But if you look at where you came from, after so many years of not feeling like you’re getting anywhere in life, and you come out the other side, running a business you feel strongly about, and you cannot sleep at night because you’re either so excited or anxious (both will happen), you will realize that what you have done is the greatest journey you will ever take.
+But if you look at where you came from, after so many years of not feeling like you’re getting anywhere in life.
+And you come out the other side, running a business you feel strongly about as a freelancer.
+And you cannot sleep at night because you’re either so excited or anxious (both will happen).
+You will realize that what you have done is the greatest journey you will ever take.

 Never underestimate the devious lows, but also the amazing highs that come with running a company as a freelancer.
 You will not just learn everything about the business world, but you will learn exactly who you are.